vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 209 commits since the previous release, including 74 fixes.
+More than 210 commits since the previous release, including 75 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Jan  1 02:36:22 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Jan  2 02:21:39 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER